Esri/arcgis-runtime-samples-android/java/elevation-at-point/README.md

 # Elevation at point

-Get the elevation from a given point on a surface
+Get the elevation for a given point on a surface

 ![Elevation at point app](elevation-at-point.png)